 Human beings are great at forming habits, but we’re just as likely to form bad ones as we are good ones.

 If you don’t floss, chances are you’ve unknowingly been rewarding your brain for not flossing.
 Even something small like time in the morning/evening saved by skipping flossing, after a long enough period of consistently doing so, will act as a reward to your brain leading it to establish a bad habit with potentially significant ramifications.
-To you, the minor reward that pleases the habit-forming centres of the brain is barely noticeable, but uncomfortable dental procedures certainly are!
+To you, the minor reward that pleases the habit-forming centers of the brain is barely noticeable, but uncomfortable dental procedures certainly are!

 But by incorporating an equivalent reward, even a minor one, after each and every floss; you can trick the habit-forming structures in the brain into completely automating the task of flossing.
 Something as small as choosing to perform your favourite morning and evening routine tasks only after you’ve flossed can be all it takes to establish a habit that will last for life!
 If you enjoy shaving, use it as a reward for flossing!